RandomMaerks/lexophiles-collection/tutorial/tutorial.md

 ## Structure

-Your game must be a Python module with the `.py` file extension and it must have a `run()` function (including `context` as an argument).
+Your game must be a Python module with the `.py` file extension and it must have a `run()` function (including `context` as a parameter).
 If not, LC will ignore it entirely.

 Generally, you can structure your module like this: